PrefectHQ/prefect/src/prefect/orion/database/migrations/MIGRATION-NOTES.md

 - Concerns about upgrade / downgrade (if any)
 - Revision numbers for sqlite/postgres

-This gives us a history of changes and will create merge conflicts if two migrations are made at once, flagging situtations where a branch needs to be updated before merging.
+This gives us a history of changes and will create merge conflicts if two migrations are made at once, flagging situations where a branch needs to be updated before merging.

 ## Rename Block to BlockDocument and BlockSpec to BlockSchema